Cat-Sniper/PawnStarsChess/README.md

 # PawnStarsChess

 This is a game of Chess.

-Mike's TODO:

-- Add InputManager (Dependent on OpenGL wrapper/implementation)
-- Merge Travis' Rendering stuff and tie it to core engine.
-- merge everybody's code.
+It has cutting edge 3D graphics (seriously watch your fingers on those corners!) and really don't try to move any pieces just yet.